livegnik/2way-poc-design/README.md

 The core idea is to treat state as a cryptographically verifiable graph, not as mutable rows behind an API.
 Every write is checked against schema, ownership, and access rules before it is committed.
 Every accepted change becomes part of an append-only, ordered history with clear authorship.
 Sync does not trust transport, timing, or peers.
 It only trusts what can be verified.

-That structure makes a class of apps practical that usually fall apart under real-world conditions: offline-first tools, collaboration that survives partitions, and multi-party records that remain consistent without a trusted server.
+That structure makes a class of apps practical that usually break under real-world conditions: offline-first tools, collaboration that survives partitions, and multi-party records that stay consistent without a trusted server.
 The protocol handles validation, permissions, reconciliation, and provenance so applications can focus on their data model and user experience.

-This PoC defines the full stack of guarantees that make those claims testable.
+This proof of concept defines the full stack of guarantees that make those claims testable.
 It specifies a strict validation pipeline, graph-encoded permissions, replayable audit, and ordering that is assigned locally and replayable across nodes.
 Security assumes the network is hostile, so every envelope is verified and rejected early if structure, schema, or authorization fail.
 Privacy is enforced by explicit read scopes in the graph, keeping data local by default and sharing only what a node is allowed to see.
 Incentives are intentionally neutral at the protocol layer, and conformance is binary: implementations either follow the rules or they do not.

-It is not just a protocol sketch.
+This is not just a protocol sketch.
 It specifies the object model, manager pipeline, and flows that bind identities and devices to keys, represent schema and ACLs, construct and replay sync packages, and apply DoS guardrails before correctness can be threatened.
 This repository defines the protocol, architecture, and invariants that make those guarantees hold.
 It is a design repo, not an SDK and not a demo.
 The goal is to specify a system that remains predictable under failure, adversarial input, and long time horizons.

 Looking for a more comprehensive read-through?
 See [`README-long.md`](README-long.md).